PaloAltoNetworks/prisma.pan.dev/api/cloud/api-integration-config.md

 authToken | The authentication token for the event collector | string | _required_

 To update a webhook integration, make your request as described in [Update Integration](/api/cloud/cspm/integrations#operation/update-integration).
-The values of the **integrationConfig** key/value pairs are editable.
+Parameter `integrationConfig` is mutable.

 To test a webhook integration, make your request as described in [Test Integration](/api/cloud/cspm/integrations#operation/test-integration).
-You must also include the **integrationConfig.url** parameter in your request body.
+You must also include the `integrationConfig.url` parameter in your request body.

 ##### Example Request Body to Add a Webhook Integration